-Time lapse video of a Deepwater Marsh.
+Time lapse video of a deepwater marsh.
 Willows, Stiff Arrowhead and a number of other aquatic plants blow in the breeze.

-Lake Littoral Zone
+Open Water Marshes and Lake Littoral Zone

 Marsh Amphibians and Reptiles